 Thanks to the wonders of modern medicine, no longer are we keeling over in droves from acute infectious diseases.
-Instead, we of the modern world, are rapidly becoming ridden with conditions of a more chronic nature, and not for a lack of attention and effort.
-With spending on healthcare in the USA being greater than 17% of GDP (http://www.commonwealthfund.org/), we have declared war on ‘disease’ of all kinds, from obesity and diabetes, to heart disease and cancer.
-With the incidence of chronic conditions increasing at a rapid clip, these are wars we are losing convincingly, despite the decades old, and perpetually alluring promise of technology that will ‘save us’.
+Instead, we of the modern world, are rapidly becoming ridden with conditions of a more chronic nature, and not for lack of attention and effort.
+With spending on healthcare in the USA being greater than 17% of GDP (https://www.commonwealthfund.org/), we have declared war on ‘disease’ of all kinds, from obesity and diabetes to heart disease and cancer.
+With the incidence of chronic conditions increasing at a rapid clip, these are wars we are losing convincingly, despite the decades-old, and the perpetually alluring promise of technology that will ‘save us’.

-The unfortunate reality is that we are trying to treat conditions of society and lifestyle in the same way as infectious disease, and thus are doomed to failure.
+The unfortunate reality is that we are trying to treat conditions of society and lifestyle in the same way as infectious disease and thus are doomed to failure.
 No matter how much we would like it, one can’t take a pill to ‘fix’ obesity born of inactivity, or diabetes caused by excessive sugar intake.
-Eventually we must – just as in all arenas of life – treat the cause of the problem, and yet the cry for holistic health care is not a new one, with traditional health modalities abounding.
-The problem, is that by very virtue of their tradition, these modalities have fallen short when it comes to integrating in with our evidence-based and newfound scientific understandings of health.
+Eventually, we must – just as in all areas of life – treat the cause of the problem, and yet the cry for holistic health care is not a new one, with traditional health modalities abounding.
+The problem is that by very virtue of their tradition, these modalities have fallen short when it comes to integrating into with our evidence-based and newfound scientific understandings of health.

 If you are interested in health, then at this point the words ‘Functional Medicine’ are probably some you have run into, and if you hadn’t, you have now, and will increasingly do so going forward.

 Functional Medicine is the modern evolution of holistic health care, and the future of effective chronic health care.